ECCC-MSC/open-data/docs/msc-data/nwp_rdps/readme_rdps-datamart-alpha_en.md

 __Important  notes__:

 * The files contained in the directory `https://dd.alpha.weather.gc.ca/model_rdps` comply with our new standardization norms.
-In these standards, the acronyms used to represent variables have been replaced by more explicit names in [Camel case](https://en.wikipedia.org/wiki/Camel_case)  style.
+In these standards, the acronyms used to represent variables have been replaced by more explicit names in [upper camel case](https://en.wikipedia.org/wiki/Camel_case)  style.
 These files will replace the files contained in the directory `https://dd.alpha.weather.gc.ca/model_gem_regional` in the coming months.
 * Some algorithms require variable values at `t-1`, in order to standardize the data supply, the forecast times start at 001h.

 ## Technical specification of the grid